HE DID IT!

-In celebration of his upcoming 96th birthday, Winnipeg arts lover Dr. Douglas W. MacEwan has undertaken an inspirational challenge.
-He is walking one kilometre every day for 96 days in support of four Winnipeg arts organizations: Manitoba Opera, the Winnipeg Symphony Orchestra, the Royal Manitoba Theatre Centre, and the Royal Winnipeg Ballet.
+In celebration of his 96th birthday, Winnipeg arts lover Dr. Douglas W. MacEwan walked 109 kilometers and surpassed his inspirational challenge to walk one kilometer every day for 96 days in support of four Winnipeg arts organizations: Manitoba Opera, the Winnipeg Symphony Orchestra, the Royal Manitoba Theatre Centre, and the Royal Winnipeg Ballet.

 Dr. MacEwan cares deeply about the arts.
 When the pandemic hit and stages went black across the city, he knew he wanted to do something to help to ensure those footlights would once again shine and performers would be back on stage.
 He wants future generations, including his eight grandchildren and two great-grandchildren, to grow up in a city with a thriving performing arts community.